-19 Continuation Status
+18 Continuation Status

-- 19.1 If a full-time student submits before the end of the normal registration period the student will be placed in continuation for the next enrolment period (i.e. 37 to 48 months for a PhD or 13 to 24 months for an MPhil) and the continuation fee will be waived. - 19.2 If a full-time student does not submit before the end of the normal registration period the Main Supervisor will be required to confirm that the student will submit in the next 12 months. - a) If the supervisor is able to do so the student will be placed in continuation but the continuation fee will not be waived.
+- 18.1 If a full-time student submits before the end of the normal registration period the student will be placed in continuation for the next enrolment period and the continuation fee will be waived. - 18.2 If a full-time student does not submit before the end of the normal registration period the Main Supervisor will be required to confirm that the student will submit in the next 12 months. - a) If the supervisor is able to do so the student will be placed in continuation but the continuation fee will not be waived.
 The supervisor must be able to show that the student has completed his/her research and writing up his/her thesis with the balance of work to be completed requiring little or no active supervision.
-Reasonable access to the supervisors will still be permitted. - b) If the supervisor is not able to do so the student will not be placed in continuation and the full fee will be charged. - 19.3 If the student is on a bursary and has not submitted before the end of the normal registration period the Main Supervisor must satisfy himself/herself that the student can support himself/herself and at the same time pay the necessary fees - 19.4 If a part-time student submits before the end of the maximum registration period (72 months) the student will be placed in continuation for the next enrolment period (i.e. 73 to 84 months) and the continuation fee will be waived. - 19.5 If a part-time student does not submit before the end of the maximum registration period the Main Supervisor will be required to confirm that the student will submit in the next 12 months. - a) If the supervisor is able to do so the student will be placed in continuation but the continuation fee will not be waived.
+Reasonable access to the supervisors will still be permitted. - b) If the supervisor is not able to do so the student will not be placed in continuation and the full fee will be charged. - 18.3 If the student is on a bursary and has not submitted before the end of the normal registration period the Main Supervisor must satisfy himself/herself that the student can support himself/herself and at the same time pay the necessary fees - 18.4 If a part-time student submits before the end of the maximum registration period the student will be placed in continuation for the next enrolment period and the continuation fee will be waived. - 18.5 If a part-time student does not submit before the end of the maximum registration period the Main Supervisor will be required to confirm that the student will submit in the next 12 months. - a) If the supervisor is able to do so the student will be placed in continuation but the continuation fee will not be waived.
 The supervisor must be able to show that the student has completed his/her research and writing up his/her thesis with the balance of work to be completed requiring little or no active supervision.
-Reasonable access to the supervisors will still be permitted. - b) If the supervisor is not able to do so the student will not be placed in continuation and the full fee will be charged. - 19.6 A student may not be registered 'in continuation' for more than 12 months. - 19.7 Transfer from full/part time status to continuation status does not affect the overall registration period.
-Students in continuation status must continue to enrol annually.
+Reasonable access to the supervisors will still be permitted.

+- b) If the supervisor is not able to do so the student will not be placed in continuation and the full fee will be charged. - 18.6 A student may not normally be registered 'in continuation' for more than 12 months. - 18.7 Transfer from full/part time status to continuation status does not affect the overall registration period.
+Students in continuation status must continue to enrol annually. - 18.8 International students entering a period of continuation must apply for an extension to their Tier 4 visa through the International Administration Office.

-20 Suspension of Studies (Abeyance)
+19 Suspension of Studies (Abeyance)